DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 ### Ismark’s Request
 After Mary departs, Ismark asks them to aid in defending the village’s eastern barricade that night.
 “Like it or not, we’re all in this together," he says somberly.
 “The more hands, the better.
 I don’t know if I can promise coin, but I can promise it’ll help all of us survive the night—yourselves included."
 In exchange for the players’ aid, Ismark is glad to offer them room and board at his family’s home.
 (The Blood of the Vine Tavern doesn't have rooms for rent.)

 If the players agree to aid in the town’s defense, Ismark is deeply grateful.
 He asks them to first retrieve a crate of “fire bottles" from his sister, Ireena, who is overseeing the defense of the village’s southern perimeter from their home, <span class="citation">E4.
 Burgomaster’s Mansion (p.
 44)</span>.
 (Ismark, who has to return to the western barricades to prepare for the return of the dead, can’t take the time to do so himself.)
-If asked, Ismark can explain that a “fire bottle" is a bottle of wine with a rag wick, meant to be lit and hurled at approaching undead.
+If asked, Ismark can explain that a “fire bottle" is a bottle of distilled wine topped with a rag wick, meant to be lit and hurled at approaching undead.

 Once the players have retrieved the crate of fire bottles and had an opportunity to rest at the manor, Ismark tells them, they should take the fire bottles to the eastern barricade—the place where they first entered the village—where they’ll be stationed throughout the night.
 ## B5d.
 The Burgomaster’s Mansion